mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 - Assign an ASN to identify this BGP node.
 In a two-tier leaf and spine configuration, you can use {{<link url="#auto-bgp" text="auto BGP">}}, where Cumulus Linux assigns an ASN automatically.
 Auto BGP is supported with NCLU only.
 - Assign a router ID, which is a 32-bit value and is typically the address of the loopback interface on the switch.
 - Specify where to distribute routing information by providing the IP address and ASN of the neighbor.
-  - Instead of an IP address, you can specify an interface.
-  - Instead of an ASN (a number), you can specify `internal` for a neighbor in the same AS or `external` for a neighbor in a different AS.
+The ASN can be a number, or `internal` for a neighbor in the same AS or `external` for a neighbor in a different AS.
 - Specify which prefixes to originate from this BGP node.

 The following procedure provides example commands for two switches, leaf01 and spine01, which are eBPG peers: